ImaadhRenosh/cs50x-final-project-I-MAIL/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Acknowledgements
+- Thanks to CS50 for the foundational knowledge and inspiration.
+- Special thanks to the contributors of Flask, Python, and other open-source projects.

 ## Contact
 For any questions or suggestions, feel free to reach out: